-Name Class of Director Class of Stockholders Entitled to Vote Age Business Experience Director Since Rick Santorum Π A Common C Common 50 President of Mpower Media, LLC in Reston, Virginia.
-Senior fellow at the Ethics and Public Policy Center, Washington, D.C.
+Name Class of Director Class of Stockholders Entitled to Vote Age Business Experience Director Since Rick Santorum Π A Common C Common 51 Senior fellow at the Ethics and Public Policy Center, Washington, D.C.
 Prior thereto, Mr. Santorum served as a United States Senator from Pennsylvania from 1995 to 2007 and a U.S. Representative from 1991 to 1995 representing the eighteenth congressional district in Pennsylvania.
-He served on the Senate Armed Services Committee; the Rules Committee; the Joint Economic Committee; the Senate Agricultural Committee; the Senate Banking, Housing and Urban Affairs Committee; the Senate Banking, Housing and the Senate Finance Committee.
+He served on the Senate Armed Services Committee; the Rules Committee; the Joint Economic Committee; the Senate Agricultural Committee; the Senate Banking, Housing and Urban Affairs Committee; the Special Committee on Aging; and the Senate Finance Committee.
 From 2001 to 2007, Mr. Santorum served as Chairman of the Senate Republican Conference, where he directed the communications operations of Senate Republicans and was the third-ranking member of the Republican leadership.
-2007 Robert H. Hotz Π B Common D Common 64 Senior Managing Director, Co-Head of Corporate Finance, Co- Chairman of Houlihan Lokey Howard & Zukin, Member of the Board of Directors and Operating Committee, Houlihan Lokey Howard & Zukin since June 2002; Member of the Board of Directors of Pep Boys-Manny, Moe & Jack; former Senior Vice Chairman, Investment Banking for the Americas, UBS Warburg, LLC, New York, NY.
+2007 Robert H. Hotz Π B Common D Common 65 Senior Managing Director, Co-Head of Corporate Finance, Co- Chairman of Houlihan Lokey Howard & Zukin, Member of the Board of Directors and Operating Committee, Houlihan Lokey Howard & Zukin since June 2002; Member of the Board of Directors of Pep Boys-Manny, Moe & Jack; former Senior Vice Chairman, Investment Banking for the Americas, UBS LLC, New York, NY.
 1991

-Name DIRECTOR WHOSE TERM EXPIRES IN 2011 Class of Director Class of Stockholders Entitled to Vote Age Business Experience Director Since Alan B. Miller III A Common C Common 71 Our Chairman of the Board, President and Chief Executive Officer since 1978.
-Prior thereto, President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. Trustee of Universal Health Realty Income Trust.
-Director of Penn Mutual Life Insurance Company and Broadlane, Inc. Father of Marc D. Miller, a Director and a Senior Vice President.
-1978
+Name DIRECTORS WHOSE TERMS EXPIRE IN 2011 Class of Director Class of Stockholders Entitled to Vote Age Business Experience Director Since Alan B. Miller III A Common C Common 72 Our Chairman of the Board and Chief Executive Officer since 1978 and previously served as President until May 2009.
+Prior thereto, President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. Chairman of the Board of Trustees, Chief Executive Officer and President of Universal Health Realty Income Trust.
+Director of Penn Mutual Life Insurance Company.
+Father of Marc D. Miller, a Director and President.
+1978 Daniel B. Silvers DIRECTOR WHOSE TERM EXPIRES IN 2012 III B Common D Common 33 President of Hayground Cove Capital Partners LLC, a merchant bank focused on real estate and consumer sectors.
+Since March 2010, President and Director of Reunion Hospitality Trust, Inc. Since April 2009, President of Western Liberty Bancorp.
+Vice President at Fortress Investment Group LLC from 2005 to 2009.
+Officer at Bear, Stearns & Co.
+Inc. from 1999 to 2005.
+2009 Leatrice Ducat Ι A Common C Common 77 President and Founder, National Disease Research Interchange since 1980; President and Founder, Human Biological Data Interchange since 1988; Founder, Juvenile Diabetes Foundation, National and International Organization.
+1997